Northeastern United States blizzard of 1978

-The Northeastern United States blizzard of 1978 was a catastrophic, historic nor'easter that struck New England, New Jersey, Pennsylvania and the New York metropolitan area.
-The Blizzard of '78 formed on Sunday, February 5, 1978, and broke up on February 7.
-The storm was primarily known as "Storm Larry" in Connecticut, following the local convention promoted by the Travelers Weather Service on television and radio stations there.
-Snow fell mostly from Monday morning, February 6, to the evening of Tuesday, February 7.
+The Northeastern United States blizzard of 1978 was a catastrophic, historic nor'easter that struck New England, New Jersey, Pennsylvania, and the New York metropolitan area.
+The Blizzard of '78 formed on Sunday, February 5, 1978 and broke up on February 7.
+The storm was initially known as "Storm Larry" in Connecticut, following the local convention promoted by the Travelers Weather Service on television and radio stations there.
+Snow fell mostly from Monday morning, February 6 to the evening of Tuesday, February 7.
 Connecticut, Rhode Island, and Massachusetts were hit especially hard by this storm.